Postman-Student-Program/postman-dynamic-cloud-test-runner/README.md

 No more cheating on tests!
 An API template for running server-side tests on variable collections.

+This server accepts a `testUrl` in the request body to run against a `submissionUrl`, and returns the pass/fail results.
+Both URLs should point to JSON representations of Postman collections.

 This is useful for instances where you need to test multiple collections against the same test script, and you don't want the client to alter client-side tests and "cheat" their way into passing.

-The template is set up to accomodate one endpoint by default, but you can easily add additional endpoints if you want to manage multiple different tests from the same server.

 Built with Claire's [no-bs-ts-starter](https://github.com/clairefro/my-no-bs-ts-express-starter)